hectorbarquero/athabasca-university-docs/COMP267/UnitOne/unitOneSectionThree.rst

 * The number of times (n) can be cut in half and not go below 1 is called the logarithm of (n) to the base of 2, which is abbreviated lg (n), log (n), log2 (n).
 * The textbook notes that O(lg n) is equivalent to various modes of flying, using the transport analogy earlier.
 It's exponentially faster.
 * The difference in FLOPs can mitigate but not eliminate the difference in algorithm time efficiency.
+* Pattern search might also be known as forward march algorithm.
+* A collection of nodes connecting edges is calle a graph.
+* A path through a graph that begins and ends at the same node and goes through all other nodes once is called a Hamiltonian circuit, named after an irish mathematician William Rowan Hamilton.
+* Hamiltonian circuits can be unbound by polynomial expression and can be considered trial searches.
+They are exponential algorithms of O(2^n).
+* Hamiltonian problems are also known as brute force algorithms.
+* If an O(n^2) and an O(n) algorithm exist for a problem, then the O(n) will be faster, regardless of the peripherals inside of it.
+This is the rationale for ignoring constant factors and concentrating on the basic order of magitude for algorithms.
+* A problem where no polynomial bounded algorithm exists is called an intractable.
+They are solvable, but the solution requires so much work that it's useless.
+Hamiltonian circuits are intractable.
+No one has found a solution in polynomial time yet.
+* Another intractable is the bin-packing problem.
+* We approach these intractables with approximate algorithms.
+They do not solve the problem, but they get us close.

 *Notes are ongoing, pending completion*